-To find out more about a scene, select it with the boundary on the scene selection screen, and then press the zoom button.
+To find out more about a scene, select it with the boundary on the scene selection screen, and then slide the zoom controller in either direction.

-- · To return to the scene menu, press the zoom button again. - To scroll between scenes, use [◄] and [▶]. - To configure the camera with the settings for the currently selected scene, press [SET].
-To return to the scene information screen for the currently selected BEST SHOT scene, press [BS].
+- To return to the scene menu, slide the zoom controller again. - To scroll between scenes, use [◄] and [▶]. - To configure the camera with the settings for the currently selected scene, press [SET].